Sascha-Roemer/dff/README.md

 @rem del /F "C:\Users\sasch\Documents\Programme\Home\dff\test\a\file1.txt"
 ```

 **Note that all three files are reported as duplicates!!!
-You have to decide which file to keep (leafe the @rem).
+You have to decide which file to keep (leave the @rem).
 The program will group same files next to each other.
 The next group is separated by a blank line.**